-Of all the macroeconomic trends that the world has faced since the beginning of the COVID-19 pandemic three years ago, inflation has perhaps been one of the greatest causes for concern.
+Of all the macroeconomic trends that the world has faced since the beginning of the COVID-19 pandemic, inflation has perhaps been one of the greatest causes for concern.
 Central Banks from Japan to the United States have struggled to adapt their monetary policies to the tidal wave of rising prices.
-Recent times have seen central banks like the Bank of England and European Central Bank adopt hawkish monetary policies in response to inflation; Wednesday’s release of inflation figures for the U.K. and Eurozone could shed light on whether key central banks will choose to continue raising interest rates.
+Recent times have seen central banks like the Federal Reserve adopt hawkish monetary policies in response to inflation; September 13th’s American Consumer Price Index data release could shed some light on whether the Federal Reserve will continue raising interest rates.

 What Is CPI?

-In addition, the Dollar (DX)’s relative purchasing power can also be estimated indirectly with the CPI, by seeing whether an amount of goods can be purchased with more or less money compared to the previously-measured period.
+The Dollar (DX)’s relative purchasing power can also be estimated indirectly with the CPI, by seeing whether an amount of goods can be purchased with more or less money compared to the previously-measured period.
 The prices of over 90,000 goods are monitored by the Bureau of Labor Statistics every month; when inflation rates are quoted in the media, it is important to understand whether the periods of comparison are months, quarters, or years, in order to accurately understand the time range of price increases.
-Similarly, in the United Kingdom, the Consumer Price Index data is gathered by the Office for National Statistics (ONS) in alignment with European regulations, while in the Eurozone it is gathered by Eurostat.
-Like American CPI, both of these are used to measure inflation and deflation.

 How Are Markets Reacting?